litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-http-reset-peer.md

     spec:
       components:
         env:
-        # provide the listen port for proxy
+        # provide the port for proxy server
         - name: PROXY_PORT
           value: '8080'
-        # provide the target port of the service
+        # provide the port of the targeted service
         - name: TARGET_SERVICE_PORT
           value: "80"
 ```